JJWallis/bookmark-landing-page/README.md

 <i class="fab fa-facebook-square social-icon social-icon-fb"></i>
 ```

-This project was my first time using the popular package manager NPM, through which I was able to install multiple packages to produce this project, including Font Awesome's icon library as shown above.
-These icons come with great JavaScript support already built in, which provides much greater hover targets for transitioning icons based off a user actions.
-I was also able to successfully install the popular bundler Parcel, which provides a massive boost to productivity by compiling all of our Sass and JavaScript code into a 'browser-readable' format every time we save.
+This project was my first time using NPM through which I was able to install multiple packages to produce this project, including Font Awesome's icon library.
+These icons come with great JavaScript support already built in, providing a much greater hover target for transitioning icons based off a user's actions.

+I was also able to successfully install the bundler Parcel which provides a massive boost to productivity by compiling all of our Sass and JavaScript code into a 'browser-readable' format every time we save, whilst setting up a live-server that auto-refreshes.

 ```scss
 .hero {